 - Practicum Locations: Excellent practicum sites in high call volume services in Alberta.

-- Practicums: Clinical, transfer and ambulance practicums are coordinated by ESA Practicum Coordinators.
+- Practicums: Clinical and ambulance practicums are coordinated by ESA Practicum Coordinators.
 Pre-practicum, mid-practicum and end-practicum assessments and visits or phone conferences are provided for each student.

 - Field Trips: A variety of field trips enhance learning.